sourcemeta/jsonschema/docs/frame.markdown

 Examples
 --------

-For example, consider the following schema with a local reference:
+For example, consider the following schema that includes a local reference:

 ```json
 {